richardpaulhudson/spacy_projects_multiprocessing/README.md

 Given that worker processes perform a simple and constant range of tasks, it probably makes little difference which [method](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) is used to start them.
 However, in the interests of cross-platform consistency it is probably best if `spawn` is used on all platforms simply because it is the only method that is available on all platforms.

-The main disadvantage of `spawn` is that it involves copying memory from the spawning process to the spawned process.
-This disadvantage is not relevant here because the main process will not have a significant memory footprint.
+The main disadvantage of `spawn` is that it involves copying memory from the spawning process to the spawned process; this disadvantage is not relevant here because the main process will not have a significant memory footprint.

 ### 4.3 The termination signal